 • Consult the experts

 Whenever you come across a piece of content that you’re unsure about, these points are an excellent guideline for determining whether you’re looking at something based in factual information.
 We would also add that there should be multiple, verifiable sources for any factual story.
 Why?
 Because facts are traceable to documented events, scientific research and conversations.
 Facts have a preverbal “paper trail,” while disinformation does not.

 So, to quote from the Wizard of Oz, “Toto, I don’t think we are in Kansas anymore.”
-Before you pass on a headline that sounds good but has nothing to do with the story; before you send around a link that starts off ok, but quickly deteriorates into an opinion piece; stop and check it out.
+Before you pass on a headline that sounds good but has nothing to do with the story; before you send around a link that starts off okay, but quickly deteriorates into an opinion piece; stop and check it out.
 Join the fifth graders in Seattle and use your own critical thinking skills to decide if what you are reading or hearing is real, or if it’s propaganda, censorship or disinformation.